Modal-based generalised quasilinear approximations for turbulent plane Couette flow: Model

 where $\mathbf{x}$ is the state, $\mathbf{A}$ is the linear operator and $\mathbf{B}$ is an operator describing the structure of the forcing term. $\xi$ is a zero-mean, Gaussian stochastic process, such that $\mathcal{E}\{\xi(t)\xi(t')\}=\mathbf{W}\delta(t-t')$, where $\mathcal{E}$ is the expectation operator, $\mathbf{W}$ is the forcing spatial covariance and $\delta$ is the Dirac delta function.
 For stochastically-forced systems, the dynamics of the state is best described by its covariance, $\mathbf{P}$.
 For such linear systems, under the assumption of a space-time white-noise forcing, i.e. $\mathbf{W}=\mathbf{I}$, the covariance becomes the controllability Gramian.
 Assuming that $\mathbf{A}$ is globally stable, the Gramian is given as \cite{farrell1993a,farrell1993b},

 where the superscript $^{\dag}$ denotes the adjoint.
 For a system in statistical steady-state, $\mathbf{P}$ can be computed from the following Lyapunov equation \cite{farrell1993a},

 The reader is referred to Jovanovic \& Bamieh \cite{jovanovic_bamieh_2005} for details of the operators $\mathbf{A}$, $\mathbf{A}^{\dag}$, $\mathbf{B}$ and $\mathbf{B}^{\dag}$ for the linearised Navier-Stokes system, doubly periodic in the streamwise and spanwise directions.
-The controllability modes are then given by the eigendecomposition of $\mathbf{P}$,
+The controllability modes for a given pair of streamwise and spanwise wavenumbers, $k_x$ and $k_z$, are then given by the eigendecomposition of $\mathbf{P}$,

-and they are energy-ranked by their associated eigenvalues, $\sigma_j$, which are all real and positive.
-The modal basis used in the modal expansion, equation \ref{modexp}, then takes the form of a normal-mode \textit{Ansatz},